Joseph C. Baldwin: Career

 During World War I, Baldwin enlisted in the United States Navy in 1917; but after 6 months of seasickness he was transferred to the United States Army in 1918.
 He first served overseas as a private in the Machine Gun Company of the Three Hundred and Fifth Infantry.
 He then received a commission and, as captain, commanded the First Platoon, Machine Gun Company, Thirty-ninth Infantry.
 In honor of his service in France he was made an officer of the French Legion of Honor.

 Graduated from Harvard University in 1920, Baldwin was a political reporter for the New York Tribune, and became Associate Editor for the "North Westchester Times" from 1922 to 1930.
 In 1930 he established a public relations firm.

 From 1929 to 1934, he served as a member of the board of aldermen of New York City.
 From the recollections of his employee Henry Munson "In NYC's old Board of Alderman, Joe was the only Republican member with 94 Tammany Democrats.
 They joked that he held his party caucuses in a phone booth.
 He led the fight to get NY State to investigate the very rotten administration of Mayor Jimmy Walker.
-The Seabury Investigation resulted and a Fusion Mayor - La Guardia was elected and a new NYC charter was approved: Joe was well publicized for his role."
+The Seabury Investigation resulted and a Fusion Mayor, Fiorello La Guardia, was elected and a new NYC charter was approved;Joe was well publicized for his role."

-He served as President of The New York Young Republican Club from 1930 to 1931.
+He served as President of the New York Young Republican Club from 1930 to 1931.

 He was a member of the New York State Senate (17th D.) in 1935 and 1936; and of the New York City Council from 1937 to 1941.
 He was a delegate to the New York State Constitutional Convention of 1938.

 Baldwin was elected as a Republican to the 77th United States Congress to fill the vacancy caused by the death of Kenneth F. Simpson.
 He was re-elected to the 78th and 79th United States Congresses, holding office from March 11, 1941, to January 3, 1947.
 An unsuccessful candidate for renomination in 1946 to the Eightieth Congress, he became a representative for United Dye and Chemical Corporation, and William Recht Company, Incorporated.